 - Once the oven has preheated to 350 F, bake for 26-32 minutes or until rolls are golden brown.

 Cinnamon Roll Frosting

 - To make the cinnamon roll frosting, place 1/4 cup of unsalted butter, 1 tsp vanilla extract, 1 tsp almond extract, and 1/4 tsp salt in a medium-sized bowl.
 Mix with a whisk or hand mixer until combined.

 - Add in 1 cup of powdered sugar, then pour in 1 Tbsp of milk.
-Mix on a low speed until smooth.
+Mix until smooth.

-- Let the cinnamon rolls cool for 5-10 minutes, then spoon the frosting over each cinnamon roll.
+- Let the cinnamon rolls cool for 10-20 minutes, then spoon the frosting over each cinnamon roll.
+Serve warm.

 Amount Per Serving Calories 788Total Fat 31gSaturated Fat 13gTrans Fat 0gUnsaturated Fat 16gCholesterol 52mgSodium 601mgCarbohydrates 118gFiber 3gSugar 45gProtein 9g